Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based adaptive control

+Figure~\ref{fig:adaptiveControl} shows the block diagram of the proposed adaptive FPWC system.
+It combines the wavefront estimation and control with the E-M system identification presented in Sec.~\ref{sec:EM}.
+In this scheme, we no longer use random DM commands for identification.
+Instead, the DM commands and resulting images from the control loops are sent to the E-M algorithm to update the model instantanesouly.
+The new adaptive FPWC system now loops between running steps of wavefront estimation and control and updating the model parameters (which also means updating the control and estimation policy).
 In addition, not only is the Jacobian matrix, $G$, identified in the adaptive/reinforcement learning control step, so too are the process noise, $\sigma^2$, and observation noise, $\nu^2$ as demonstrated in Eq.~\ref{eq:scalarMatrices} and Eq.~\ref{eq:scalarMatrices2}.
 These are then used to tune the wavefront estimator (the covariance matrices of process noises and observation noises in Kalman filter) and controller (Tikhonov regularization matrix in EFC) based on Eq.~\ref{eq:processNoiseDef}, Eq.~\ref{eq:observationNoiseDef} and Eq.~\ref{eq:regularization}.\footnote{In our software implementation, we introduce a hyperparameter, $\gamma$, to Eq.~\ref{eq:regularization}, which defines a modified regularization matrix, $W^{\prime} = \gamma W = 2 \gamma N_{pix} \sigma^2 \mathbb{I}$, because we found the controller is usually able to be more aggressive than the theoretical suggestion.} As a result, the Kalman filter estimator better balances the weights of the model predictions and observations, and the controller better chooses the damping parameter in the wavefront correction.